Tarun-sainii/Slider/README.md

 # Slider
-This is a image slider using of Javascript
+This is a image slider using of Html, Css, Javascript.